adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #119 Need to wrap up Week-4 and Week-5 HW.
 Those are the last of the two for this class.
 Ends on 2/14.

 #120 Going to finisht the Week-4 and Week-5 HW this weekend.

+#121 Added another book to the reading list.
+Trying to change the CSS so that it's not so crowded at the top.